andycroll/andycroll.com/_posts/2019/2019-03-10-dont-use-instance-variables-in-partials.md

   credit: "Mark Tegethoff"
 ---

 Rails’ view architecture is a flexible and magical place.
 Perhaps too much so.
+Some examples of ‘view magic’ include:

 * Instance variables defined in controllers are magically available in view templates.
 * Inferred template names.